We are committed to protecting your personal information and being transparent about what information we hold about you.

 If you have any queries about this policy, please contact the Data Protection Officer using the contact details at the end of this document.

 The Northern School of Contemporary Dance is an exempt charity and is funded by Arts Council England as well as various trusts, foundations and individual donors and supporters.
-The Learning & Participation department is the community and outreach arm of the organisation.

 Data Protection law recognises that certain categories of personal information are more sensitive such as health information, race, religious beliefs and political opinions.

-We only collect this type of information about our participants if there is a clear reason for doing so.
+We only collect this type of information about our students if there is a clear reason for doing so.
 As an example, we collect health information about participants in our programme of classes and courses.

 There are three bases under which we may process your data: